akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Hello again, little one,” he said quietly.

-Goosie waddled back toward the hall, pausing at the threshold to look back at him, as if to say *Well?
+Goosie waddled back towards the hall, pausing at the threshold to look back at him, as if to say *Well?
 Are you coming?*

 Beatrice let out the breath she had been holding.
 She turned to Godfrey, her eyes sparkling nervously.

 “Father will see you now,” she said, simply.

-Godfrey walked toward the door and Goosie led the way inside.
+Godfrey walked towards the door and Goosie led the way inside.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)